NBISweden/single-cell_sib_scilifelab_2021/README.md

 - present the mini-project and more globally disseminate their experience to the members of their group.

 **Pre-requisites - background knowledge**
-- Previous experience with RNA-seq analysis
+- Previous intermediate experience with single cell RNA-seq analysis
-- Familiar with command line and UNIX language (link to a UNIX tutorial)
+- Familiar with command line and UNIX language
-- Basic usage of R / Ability to use packages and modules and write analysis scripts in R
+- Intermediate/advanced usage of R / Python

 **Pre-requisites - material & software**
 - The participants must bring a laptop with install permissions (admin).
 A list of software to be installed in advance will be communicated on due time.